betterweb-team/BetterWeb/README.md

 - [ ] Let the user choose their own media_urls.json #Neutrality
 - [ ] Add Themes support #LookAndFeel #Minor

+# Developing (Do this if you are migrating your workspace from v0.0.1)
+run `npm install` first!

+Then take a look at `package.json` for a list of great scripts (documents TODO)

 # Contributing
 Thank you for building a better and more democratic web.
 Please submit your pull requests, issues to this repository or send me an email at haoji.xu@outlook.com